Priority of the Gospel of Marcion

-The priority of the Gospel of Marcion or Marcionite priority (or priority of the Marcionite Gospel) is a possible solution to the synoptic problem.
+Marcion priority is the hypothesis that the Gospel of Marcion preceded the other gospels and is an attempted solution to the synoptic problem.
 This hypothesis claims that the first produced or compiled gospel was that of Marcion and that this gospel of Marcion was used as inspiration for some, or all, of the canonical gospels: Matthew, Mark, Luke, and John.

-A contemporary proponent of this hypothesis is Matthias Klinghardt.
+German theologian Matthias Klinghardt is a modern proponent of this hypothesis.
+The majority of scholars agree that this gospel was a later revised version of the Gospel of Luke rather than with Marcionite Priority.

 Context

 Marcion of Sinope (c.
 85 – c.
-160) is the founder of a Christian movement called Marcionism.
-Marcion is regarded by numerous scholars as having produced the first New Testament canon.
-He also wrote a gospel, or adopted a preexisting one, called the Evangelion, now commonly called the Gospel of Marcion.
+160) is considered to be the founder of an early Christian movement called Marcionism.
+He is regarded by numerous scholars as having produced the first New Testament canon which included a gospel, called the Evangelion (or Euangelion), which he either acquired or significantly developed; or even fully wrote.
+Some have called it or even still call it the Gospel of Marcion.

-Church Fathers say Marcion wrote the gospel of Marcion himself, and that the gospel of Marcion is a revision of the gospel of Luke with some passages expurged from it to fit Marcion's theology; this hypothesis on the relationship between the gospels of Marcion and of Luke is called the patristic hypothesis.
-However, this is not the only hypothesis.
-Some argue that the gospel of Marcion precedes the gospel of Luke and that the gospel of Luke is a revision of the Gospel of Marcion (Schwegler hypothesis).
-Others argue that the gospel of Marcion and the gospel of Luke are two independent versions of a common source, and that the gospel of Marcion is an unaltered version of this source or is more faithful to this source than the gospel of Luke is (Semler hypothesis).
-Others go further and consider that the Gospel of Marcion was the very first gospel ever produced, preceding all others including the gospels of Matthew, Mark, Luke, and John (Marcion hypothesis).
+Some Church Fathers said that the Marcionite Evangelion was a revision of the gospel of Luke with some passages expunged from it to fit Marcion's theology; this hypothesis on the relationship between the gospels of Marcion and of Luke is called the patristic hypothesis.
+However, some scholars have argued that the Marcionite gospel preceded the gospel of Luke and that the gospel of Luke is a revision of the Gospel of Marcion: the Schwegler hypothesis.
+Others argue that the Marcionite Evangelion and the gospel of Luke are two independent versions of another, prior gospel-text, with the gospel of Marcion being 'more faithful' to such a source than the gospel of Luke, or even being an unaltered version of that proposed source (the Semler hypothesis).
+Some go further and propose that the Gospel of Marcion was the very first gospel ever produced, preceding all others including the gospels of Matthew, Mark, Luke, and John (the Marcion priority hypothesis).

 "[T]here has been a long line of scholars" who, against what the Church Fathers said, claimed "that our canonical Luke forms an enlarged version of a 'Proto-Luke' which was also used by Marcion.
 This dispute [...] was especially vivid in nineteenth century German scholarship".
-In 1942, John Knox published his Marcion and the New Testament, defending that the gospel of Marcion had the chronological priority over Luke.
-After this publication, no defense of this theory was made again until two 2006 articles: one of Joseph Tyson, and one of Matthias Klinghardt.
-"Knox and Tyson believe that Marcion used and falsified 'Proto-Luke'", while Klinghardt, who at that time did not defend that the gospel of Marcion was the very first gospel ever produced, "assert[ed] that Marcion used Proto-Luke as he found it, that is, Marcion's Gospel and 'Proto-Luke' are identical".
+In 1942, John Knox published his, Marcion and the New Testament, in which he proposed that the gospel of Marcion had the chronological priority over Luke.
+No defence of this theory was made again until two 2006 articles: one by Joseph Tyson, and one by Matthias Klinghardt.
+"Knox and Tyson believe that Marcion used and falsified 'Proto-Luke'", while Klinghardt, who, at that time, did not propose that the gospel of Marcion was the very first gospel ever produced, asserted "that Marcion used Proto-Luke as he found it, that is, Marcion's Gospel and 'Proto-Luke' are identical".